By Terry Thomsen, nature guide and writer

 Coastal and marine wildlife

-The highest profile animal in Canterbury waters is the rare Hector's Dolphin, the world's smallest marine dolphin.
-They are an inshore, coastal species, and are usually seen during the Akaroa harbour cruise.
-North of Christchurch, off the Kaikoura coast, pods of hundreds of dusky dolphins can often be seen on dolphin cruises.
+Perhaps the most special animal in Canterbury waters is the rare Hector’s Dolphin, the world’s smallest marine dolphin.
+They are an inshore coastal species, and are usually seen during the Akaroa harbour cruise.
+North of Christchurch, off the Kaikoura coast, pods of hundreds of dusky dolphins can often be seen on swimming with dolphin cruises.

 Migrating whales are occasionally seen off the Canterbury coast.
-The best place to see whales is at Kaikoura, where sperm whales can be viewed from whale-watching cruises.
+The best place to see whales is at Kaikoura, where sperm whales can be viewed from whale-watching cruises – these are also a great opportunity to see pelagic seabirds such as albatrosses and petrels.